 With the knowledge of how to wax a shuffleboard table, youÂ can truly tailor your surface to your favorite style of gameplay.
 After all, it’s important to learn each aspect of the game and work it to your advantage.Â Knowing a table and treating it properly for optimal performance is key to shuffleboard domination.

 Bonus: Need to see how to wax a shuffleboard table in video form?
-Check out the clip below and learn more about the proper maintenance of your shuffleboard table.
+Check out the clip below and learn how to wax your shuffleboard table.